 Hilary Graham has a background in sociology and social policy.
-Prior to coming to the Department of Health Sciences at York, she held positions at the University of Warwick and Lancaster University.
+Prior to coming to the Department of Health Sciences at York, she held positions at Lancaster University, University of Warwick and Coventry University.

-She has a track-record of research concerned with social inequalities in health, with a particular focus on health-related behaviours.
+She has a track-record of research concerned with social inequalities in health.
 Her current research is exploring the implications of climate change for people's health and everyday lives.

 Her books include Unequal Lives: Health and Socioeconomic Inequalities (Open University Press, 2007) and Understanding Health Inequalities (Open University Press, 2010).